George Orton

 George Washington F. Orton (January 10, 1873 – June 24, 1958) was a Canadian middle and long-distance runner.
 In 1900, he became the first Canadian to win a medal at an Olympic Games.
 He won a bronze in the 400 metre hurdles, and then, forty-five minutes later, won the gold medal in the 2500 metre steeplechase.
 He was the first athlete with a disability to win an Olympic gold medal.
-He was also the captain of the University of Pennsylvania track and field team in 1897.
-He held a Ph.D, spoke nine languages, and was known as "The Father of Philadelphia Hockey".
+At the University of Pennsylvania, for whom he competed while earning his Masters (MA in 1894) and Doctorate (Ph.D. in 1896) and completed his ability to speak 9 languages, he was captain of Penn's track and field team in 1896 and was a founder and captain of its ice hockey team in 1896–1897, and was known as "The Father of Philadelphia Hockey".
 He won seventeen U.S. National Track and Field titles.

 Early life and injury

 Orton was born in Strathroy, Ontario, the son of Oliver Henry Orton, a labourer, and his wife, Mary Ann Irvine.
 Orton was paralyzed when he fell out of a tree at the age of three.
 The fall caused a blood clot on his brain, and severely damaged his right arm.
 He was later diagnosed with spinal meningitis.
 He could not walk until age ten, but fully regained his mobility around age twelve.

 Orton did his undergraduate studies at the University of Toronto, earning a B.A. in 1893 in Romance Languages.
 He was then offered a scholarship to the University of Pennsylvania in 1893 to complete his Masters (1894) and Ph.D.
 (1896), at the age of twenty-three.